The kids are on vacation from school, and you’re taking time off from work. That’s what summer is all about.

 rebeccaashworth / Shutterstock.com

 Just like people, most dogs love to splash around on a hot summer day.
 So, let your pup dip his or her paws in at the beach.
 PetFriendlyTravel.com has a list of puppy-friendly beaches throughout the U.S.

 If you don’t live near the ocean or a lake, consider turning on the sprinkler for your own at-home aqua fun.

 L. Nagy / Shutterstock.com

-In many parts of the country, people and pooches spend all winter and spring cooped up indoors.
-That means you will want to spend every possible moment outside this summer.
-Build a dog obstacle course, and you and your pup can get a little exercise in the fresh air.
+In many parts of the country, people and pooches spend all winter and much of the spring cooped up indoors.
+If you can’t wait to spend every possible moment outside this summer, build a dog obstacle course, and you and your pup can get a little exercise in the fresh air.

-Cesar’s Way offers a few tips for building such a course on a budget.
-The DIY Network has more detailed instructions for a three-part agility course featuring a climbing wall, teeter-totter and weave sticks.
+Cesar’s Way, the website of dog behaviorist Cesar Millan, offers a few tips for building such a course on a budget.
+The DIY Network has detailed instructions for a three-part agility course featuring a climbing wall, teeter-totter and weave sticks.

 3. Whip up some ‘pupsicles’

 After all that running around, your pup is probably ready for a “pop.”
 There are many types of frozen dog treats that can keep man’s best friend cool after a hot summer day of fun.